bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 @mockersf made GLTF textures load asynchronously in Bevy's "IO task pool", which almost halved GLTF scene load times in some cases.

+We are also in the process of adding "compressed texture loading", which will substantially speed up GLTF scene loading, especially for large scenes!

 ## Bevy ECS

 ### No more `.system()`!